Complexity Growth in Black Holes: A Comparison of the Volume and Action Proposals: Variation in the complexity growth rate for Kerr black hole

 \subsection{Particle accretion}

-In this subsection, we investigate the variation in the complexity growth rate for an infalling particle within the event horizon of a rotating black hole.
-Suppose a particle starts from a faraway region and falls inside the event horizon of the Kerr black hole.
-The ingoing particle has positive energy $(\delta M>0)$ and can have the angular momentum of either sign $(\delta J>0, \mbox{or}\ \ \delta J<0)$.
-But we know that under particle accretion, the area of the black hole increases.
-So we require that
+We now consider the accretion of a particle falling from infinity into a Kerr black hole.
+The particle carries positive energy, $\delta M > 0$, and may have angular momentum of either sign.
+Classical area increase requires

-Unlike the Penrose process and superradiance, $\delta M>0$.
-If $\delta J$ is also positive, this implies there is an upper limit for $\delta J$; otherwise, there will be a violation of the area increase law.
-We now examine the variation in the complexity growth rate relation
+We note that for positive $\delta J$, this imposes an upper limit.
+Now using Eq.~(\ref{eqn54}), the variation in the complexity growth rate is

-Now the term inside the brackets $(\delta M - \Omega_H\delta J)$ is proportional to $\delta A$, which is always positive in classical processes.
-Next, we will analyze the nature of $\delta \mathcal{\dot C}$ for the different values of $\delta J$ as follows:\\ \textbf{case (i).} If $\delta J <0$, then from Eq. (\ref{eqn62}), it is easy to see that all the terms are positive definite, which makes

-This shows that the variation in the complexity growth rate always increases under an infalling particle that falls opposite to the black hole's rotation.\\ \textbf{case(ii).} If $\delta J >0$, then different cases arise, which are as follows:

-This indicates that the variation in the complexity growth rate under an infalling massive particle can be either positive, zero, or negative, depending on the direction of the angular momentum of the particle.

-The rate of change of complexity for black holes corresponds to the rate of change of black hole entropy via (\ref{eqn1}).
-Hence, in a classical process, it is always expected to be positive \cite{SH1, SH2}.
-Thus, $\delta \mathcal{\dot C}<0$ in some of the cases of particle accretion by black holes appears to contradict this result.
-From Eq. (\ref{eqn1}), the variation in the complexity growth rate can be expressed as $\delta \mathcal{\dot C} = T\delta S + S\delta T$.
-In the present case, since the Kerr black hole is assumed to be in thermal equilibrium, the accreting particle changes the horizon temperature very slowly, and we therefore take $\delta T \approx 0$.
-Under this condition, we always obtain $\delta \mathcal{\dot C} > 0$, while $\delta \mathcal{\dot C} < 0$ is possible only when the black hole is out of thermal equilibrium.
-However, a closer look at the situation reveals that some additional terms must be taken into account to estimate $\delta \mathcal{\dot C}$ for particle accretion.
-As noted in \cite{LS3}, when charges are conserved, the bound on the complexity would be given by,